hugue93/credit-jambo-client/frontend/README.md

 - Firestore indexes may be needed (create via Console when prompted).

 ## Database access
 - Firestore access is restricted.
-If you need database access for testing, send your Google account email to the maintainer so permissions can be granted in Firebase/IAM.
+If you need database access for testing, send your Google account email to the Developer so permissions can be granted in Firebase/IAM.

 ## Troubleshooting
 - 401 Unauthorized: token expired → re-login.